hugo-sebastiao/hugo-sebastiao.github.io/index.md

 <h2 id="contact">Contact</h2>

-If you are building or upgrading a scientific instrument, automating an experimental workflow, or need more reliable research software, feel free to get in touch by sending me a short description of your setup, workflow bottleneck, or integration problem.
+If you are building or upgrading a scientific instrument, automating an experimental workflow, or need more reliable research software, send me a short description of your setup, workflow bottleneck, or integration problem.

 LinkedIn: [linkedin.com/in/hugo-mvs-sebastiao](https://www.linkedin.com/in/hugo-mvs-sebastiao)